vphantom/vpweb/docs/editeur.md

 </form>
 ```

+This is a custom element and is thus available inside shadow DOMs.

 The optional JSON scripts may be inline or referenced with `src`, in which case they will be loaded asynchronously.
 Without `vp-name` is read-only mode, in which case `<form>` is not necessary.
 At least one of `vp-schema` or `vp-data` must be specified in order to display anything.
 Attributes:

 * **`vp-schema`** Name of schema definition to apply (optional)